* Analysts link weaker output data to seasonal effects

 "But we prefer to have discussions first," she added.
 "The best option would be (for the EU) to be excluded (from the U.S. tariffs) and the European Commission has said that."

 The EU's trade chief said on Friday the bloc expects to be excluded but will go to the World Trade Organization to impose its own measures if Washington presses ahead.

 Germany's steel association called on the EU to come up with effective countermeasures to protect the local steel industry.

 "With this decision, the USA has largely sealed itself off from the rest of the world," association president Hans Juergen Kerkhoff said in a statement, adding there was a risk that steel might now flood the European market.

-BDI President Dieter Kempf said he did not believe the era of free trade was over after Trump's announcement of tariffs on steel and aluminum imports, and that EU should not over-react.
+BDI President Dieter Kempf said he did not believe the era of free trade was over after Trump's announcement of tariffs on steel and aluminium imports, and that EU should not over-react.

 But "the U.S. needs to feel some pressure", he added, urging dialogue to avoid an all-out trade war.

 ($1 = 0.8122 euros) (Additional reporting by Christoph Steitz in Frankfurt and Alexander Huebner in Munich Editing by Catherine Evans)